 Gipson has owned and managed a cattle operation in Simpson County for more than 20 years and a tree farm since 2004.
 He is a member of the Mississippi Cattlemen’s Association and the Simpson County Development Foundation.
 He served as Past President of the Southern United States Trade Association and Past President of the Southern Association of State Departments of Agriculture.
 He is an active member of the National Association of State Departments of Agriculture.

-Gipson was treasurer for the Mississippi Legislative Conservation Coalition from 2010-2017 and treasurer for the Mississippi House Republican Conference from 2012-16.
+The Mississippi Legislative Conservative Coalition selected Gipson as the 2018 Conservative Legislator of the Year.
 Mothers Against Drunk Driving named him Legislator of the Year in 2014, 2015 and 2016.
 In 2014, Pro-Life Mississippi named him Pro-Life Legislator of the Year.
 The National Rifle Association bestowed its Defender of Freedom Award on Gipson in 2013.
 That same year, the Central Mississippi Friends of NRA selected him for the Kirk Fordice Freedom Award, named after the former governor.

 Gipson received a bachelor of arts in political science in 1999 from Mississippi College and a juris doctorate from Mississippi College School of Law in 2002, graduating first in his class of 113 students.
 He was active in the Christian Law Students Association and was editor-in-chief of the Mississippi College Law Review.
 He has been in private law practice since 2002.

 Gipson and his family are engaged in reopening the Hilltop Memorial Children’s Ranch, a faith-based outreach for children built by his late father on the family farm.
 Gipson also serves as an advocate for Mississippians suffering from traumatic brain injury, depression and mental illness, and their families.